simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fix legacy endpoints to not send response twice
 * Fix exception when using iframe-logout (#1936)
 * Look for the schema files in the right place (#1929)
+* Fixed file logging handler to not fail on the first write after file-creation (#1877)
+* Fixed a warning in the RequestedAuthnContextSelector

 `core`